A major in Sociology requires a minimum of *33, as follows:

-Declaring or Changing your major for current BA students: If you are currently in the Bachelor of Arts (BA) program, and would like to officially declare or change your major to Sociology, submit an on-line Google Form titled Declaration or Change of Major/Minor.
+Declaring or Changing your Major: If you are currently in the Bachelor of Arts (BA) program, and would like to officially declare or change your major to Sociology, submit an on-line Google Form titled Declaration or Change of Major/Minor.
 The Arts Undergraduate Student Services office will process your request.
 Please allow 10 business days for your record to be updated.

 It is recommended that Sociology majors:

 - Register in SOC 100 in the first year